-Our Environmental, Social and Governance (ESG) performance continues to be recognised by the major ESG rating agencies as a top five performer globally in the gold industry.
-We continued to deliver on our commitment to responsible mining, managing our impacts and contributing to communities and society more broadly.
-Last year we made a commitment to immediate climate action, releasing a new statement of position on climate change that sets a net zero operational greenhouse gas emission goal by 2050.
+Our Environmental, Social and Governance (ESG) performance continues to be recognised.
+We continued to deliver on our commitment to safe and responsible mining, managing our impacts and contributing to communities and society more broadly.
+Last year we made a commitment to immediate climate action, releasing a new statement of position on climate change that sets a goal of net zero operational greenhouse gas emissions by 2050.
+We recently also made a commitment to reduce emissions by 30% by 2030.